Alternative treatments for vaginal dryness

 Beyond menopause, certain medications and immune disorders can also cause vaginal dryness.
-Your doctor can help you determine the right treatment for this condition, which may mean estrogen therapy or alternative methods, such as topical creams or dietary changes.
+Your healthcare provider can help you determine the right treatment for this condition, which may mean estrogen therapy or alternative methods, such as topical creams or dietary changes.

-Estrogen is a hormone that is essential to keeping vaginal tissues healthy.
+Estrogen is a hormone that’s essential to keeping vaginal tissues healthy.
 This hormone helps to maintain the vagina’s normal lubrication, acidity levels, and elasticity.
 Therefore, when estrogen levels decline, the lining of the vagina becomes thinner and less elastic, and the vagina produces less lubrication.